claire-labry/vanillajavascriptprojects/README.md

 # vanillajavascriptprojects

-20 Web Projects with Vanilla JavaSrcipt
+20 Web Projects with Vanilla JavaScript

 Build 20 mini frontend projects from scratch with HTML5, CSS & JavaScript (No frameworks or libraries) Brad Traversy